nprapps/dailygraphics/README.md

 What is this?
 -------------

-Daily Graphics is a rig for creating simple graphics for publishing on NPR.org with [responsive iframe embeds](https://github.com/nprapps/responsiveiframe).
+Daily Graphics is a rig for creating simple graphics for publishing inside a CMS with [responsive iframe embeds](https://github.com/nprapps/responsiveiframe).

 Assumptions
 -----------